 The Mandeville School’s curriculum intends to provide all students with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces students to the best that has been thought and said; and helps engender an appreciation of human creativity and achievement.
 In so doing we offer a balanced and broadly based curriculum which promotes the spiritual, moral, cultural, mental and physical development of students at the school and of society, and prepares students for the opportunities, responsibilities and experiences of later life.
-Guided by our school motto of ‘Learning today, leading tomorrow’, our curriculum is the broad mix of all the experiences gained by our students, including pastoral time, collective worship, assembly, citizenship, daily lessons, trips and visits and other extra-curricular experiences.
+Guided by our school motto of ‘Learning today, leading tomorrow’, our curriculum is the broad mix of all the experiences gained by our students, including pastoral time, assembly, citizenship, daily lessons, trips and visits and other extra-curricular experiences.

 Our curriculum intent encompasses the school’s vision of education and includes the following: